 |Solar System Observing Program Coordinator:

-Welcome to the Astronomical League's Solar System Observers Program.
-The S.S.O.P. is a list of thirty-four selected projects designed to introduce you to the pleasures of planetary observing.
+Welcome to the Astronomical League's Solar System Observing Program.
+The S.S.O.P. is a list of selected projects designed to introduce you to the pleasures of planetary observing.
 Observing skills come only with experience.
 An eye trained by observing will see more, regardless of what type of optical aid is used.
 Good observing skills reinforce the desire to observe.
 Observing trains the eye to see.
 It is a cycle that has to be willed to happen.
 Given the time and effort it WILL happen.
-Once it happens, astronomy will become a joyful lifelong experience.
+Once it happens, astronomy will become a very joyful lifelong experience.

 In these days of increasing light pollution, the wonders of our own solar system may well take on an increased importance among sky watchers.
 Dark skies and moonless nights are not a priority for any of the listed projects.
 If you are intrigued by the enclosed projects, I would refer you to the Association of Lunar and Planetary Observers.
 ALPO members regularly observe solar system objects and have contributed significantly to our understanding of this corner of the universe.
 For more information you may contact: